-I went right to the end of an unpaved road that leads to Kampot river to photograph a small colourful Buddhist temple with a tiny pond next to it.
+So, I drove right to the end of this unpaved road that leads to Kampot river.

-Once done, on my way back I saw a Khmer farmer who was about to climb on one of the palm trees that were on both sides of this dirt road.
+Once done, on my way back I see a Khmer farmer who is about to climb on one of the palm trees that are on both sides of this road.

-He had some empty cylindrical containers that he hang on the palm tree to collect the sap over night from the flower.
+He has some empty cylindrical containers that he hangs on the palm tree to collect the sap over night from the flower.